What Is Skin Cancer?

 Mohs surgery is performed by a specially trained dermatologist (who serves as surgeon, pathologist and reconstructive surgeon) and who has completed a one to two year certified surgical fellowship.

-Dr. Clark and Dr. Flynn completed rigorous Mohs Micrographic and Dermatologic Surgery fellowships and are Fellows of the American College of Mohs Surgery (ACMS).
+Our doctors have completed rigorous Mohs Micrographic and Dermatologic Surgery fellowships and are Fellows of the American College of Mohs Surgery (ACMS).

 Which Skin Cancers Need Mohs Surgery?